Professor Magdi Yaqoob

 Molecular mechanisms of EPO resistance.

-Over the years, we have identified a number of new therapeutic targets poly (ADP-ribose) polymerase (PARP), Hypoxiainducible factor stabilizers, calpain/caspases, acidosis, anti-inflammatory suppression of cytokine signaling, pleiotropic effects of erythropoietin their analogues, ischaemic preconditioning, sodium sensing in endothelial cells and galectins 1 & 3 in microcirculatory unit to name but a few.
+Over the years, we have identified a number of new therapeutic targets poly (ADP-ribose) polymerase (PARP), Hypoxiainducible factor stabilizers, calpain/caspases, acidosis, anti-inflammatory suppression of cytokine signalling, pleiotropic effects of erythropoietin their analogues, ischaemic preconditioning, sodium sensing in endothelial cells and galectins 1 & 3 in microcirculatory unit to name but a few.
 More recently as part of the NIHR-funded Barts-BRU, we have focused on the development of highly translational repositioning strategies, the efficacy of which is currently evaluated in patients with chronic kidney disease and transplant waiting list patient.

 - Byrne CJ, McCafferty K, Kieswich J, Harwood S, Andrikopoulos P, Raftery M, Thiemermann C, Yaqoob MM Ischemic conditioning protects the uremic heart in a rodent model of myocardial infarction..
 Circulation.
 2012;125(10):1256-65.